afraenkel/DSC180A-DS-Methodology/assignments/assignment-project-proposal.md

   for the investigation.
 Specifying the project output is also required (a report/paper, website, a product that does something).
 * A proposed 6 week schedule with weekly goals and tasks for executing the proposal.
-Look to the wednesday domain schedule as a guide.
 (The schedule is 6 weeks to allow for tidying-up and work on communication, as well as for a few set-backs).

 ### Proposal Content Checklist